comprna/SUPPA/README.md

 python3 suppa.py diffSplice --method <empirical> --ioe <ioe-file> --psi <Cond1.psi> <Cond2.psi> --expression-file <Cond1_expression-file> <Cond2_expression-file> --area <1000> --lower-bound <0.05> -gc -o <output-file>
 ```

-**Note:** ΔPSI values are calculated pairwise between each pair of adjacent conditions as provided, and calculating the PSI different between a given condition and the previous one.
-For instance, for three conditions 1,2,3, the ΔPSI values will be calculated for 3 - 2 and 2 - 1.

 ## Output files

 The differential splicing operation generates a *dpsi* file and a *psivec* file.